msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 **Rule 1**: No logic should be done at the component level, it simply renders what is received in the `props`.

-**Rule 2**: Grouping components that are using in a certain area of the app can be usefull.
+**Rule 2**: Grouping components that are using in a certain area of the app can be useful.
 For now we are keeping all application related component in the folder `src/components/Application`.

 **Rule 3**: Each group folder has a `index.ts` file which imports all files in this folder and exports.
 That's to make it easier for outsider containers/components to import these files by using the `import { nameOfComponent } from './components'`.